deliteser112/eclipse-platform-releng-buildtools/db/README.md

 ### Schema Push

-Currently Cloud SQL schema is released with the Nomulus server, and shares the server release's tag (e.g., nomulus-20191101-RC00).
-Automatic schema push process (to apply new changes in a released schema to the databases) has not been set up yet, and new schema may be pushed manually on demand.
+Currently Cloud SQL schema is released with the Nomulus server, and shares the server release's tag (e.g., `nomulus-20191101-RC00`).
+Automatic schema push process (to apply new changes in a released schema to the databases) has been set up as part of the overall release pipeline.

 Presubmit and continuous-integration tests are being implemented to ensure server/schema compatibility.
 Before the tests are activated, please look for breaking changes before deploying a schema.

-Released schema may be deployed using Cloud Build.
+Released schema may be manually deployed using Cloud Build.
 Use the root project directory as working directory, run the following shell snippets:

 ```shell
 # Tags exist as folder names under gs://domain-registry-dev-deploy.